SASS 4000 Aerosol Concentrator

 Air Flow Patterns

-Air flow patterns are shown schematically in Figure 3.
-Air flows radially inward into the concentrator through the coarse square-mesh screen previously mentioned.
+Air flow patterns are shown schematically in Figure 2.
+Air flows radially inward into the concentrator through the coarse square-mesh screen.
 This inward radial flow provides 360 degree sampling of the surrounding aerosol environment.
-A quick-release tripod that is standard with the product (See Figure 1) allows the preconcentrator section to be located from about 0.6m to 1.43m above the tripod mounting surface.
+A quick-release tripod that is standard with the product allows the preconcentrator section to be located from about 0.6m to 1.43m above the tripod mounting surface.

-Figure 3: Airflow patterns for the SASS 4000 preconcentrator.
-Typical connection to a SASS 2300 air sampler.
+Figure 2: Airflow patterns for the SASS 4000 Concentrator showing typical connection to SASS 2300 air sampler

 The primary fan and a curved air shroud are mounted above the concentrator, channeling exhaust air into a vertical stream away from the input air areas.
 The secondary concentrate air is available at a hose barb fitting designed nominally for 3.8 cm ID hose.
 This allows the discharged aerosol concentrate to be delivered, with minimum tubing length, to an assay system or wet collector that is on the ground under the concentrator.
 We recommend that the aerosol concentrate be delivered to its destination using a smooth-surfaced tube of not less than 3.5 cm ID and length not to exceed 3 meters- 2 meters is preferable.